-Modern hospitals and medicine have greatly increased the life expectancy of humans and have aided in the growth of human population.
+Modern hospitals, healthcare and medicine have greatly increased the life expectancy of humans and have aided in the growth of human population.

 There’s no way any of this could have happened without the mass availability of energy.
 Oil is today’s primary source.
 Petroleum is the basis for so many of our products.

 Electricity is also the lifeblood of our modern existence.
-I shouldn’t have to explain the multitude of ways that your modern life is hinged with electricity.
+I shouldn’t have to explain the multitude of ways that our modern life is hinged with electricity.